 - The EMI scheme or options themselves don't meet the qualifying criteria.

 A full list of disqualifying events can be found on the GOV.UK website.

 Taxation on EMI options after a disqualifying event

 Employees must exercise their options within 90 days of a disqualifying event to maintain Entrepreneurs' Relief and the 10% Capital Gains Tax (CGT).

 If an employee chooses not to exercise within the 90 day period, any value gain from the time of the disqualifying event to the time of exercise will be subject to income tax and potentially NI (if the shares are readily convertible).

 More information on taxation of EMI share options can be found on this page.

 Taxation after a disqualifying event with a section 431 election

-If employees make a section 431 election, the 90 day period may not necessarily restrict the tax relief on the exercise of shares.
+If employees make a section 431 election, which is an election for restrictions on their shares to be ignored, the 90 day period may not necessarily restrict the tax relief on the exercise of shares.